The Postman Always Rings Twice (1946 film): Plot

 Drifter Frank Chambers hitches a ride with District Attorney Kyle Sackett.
 Kyle drops Frank off at "Twin Oaks", a rural diner/service station on a highway in the hills outside Los Angeles.
 Frank begins working there.
 The diner is operated by the stodgy Nick Smith and his much younger wife, Cora.

 Frank and Cora start to have an affair soon after meeting.
 Cora is tired of her situation, married to a man she does not love and working at a diner she wishes to own.
-While attempting to run away with Frank, Cora concludes that if she divorces Nick, she will end up with nothing.
+While attempting to run away with Frank, Cora realizes that if she divorces Nick, she will end up with nothing.
 They return to Twin Oaks in time for her to retrieve the goodbye note she left in the cash register for Nick.
 Cora talks Frank into murdering Nick for them to have the diner.
 The plan involves Cora striking Nick with a sock full of ball-bearings and pretending he had fatally hit his head falling in the bathtub.
 Things go awry when a police officer stops by, and a cat causes a power outage.
 Cora eventually knocks Nick over the head and severely injures him.

 It is determined that Nick will be all right, but no foul play is suspected, and he has no recollection of how he was struck.
 For a week, Frank and Cora happily run the business together.
 The officer stops by one day and tells Frank he passed Cora driving Nick back from the hospital.
 Frank sees no hope for a definite future with her and decides to move on before she returns.
 He goes to L.A. but after a couple of weeks, he starts hanging around the marketplace where Nick and Cora buy most of their produce, hoping to see her.
 He runs into Nick, who has been looking for him; Nick insists that Frank return to Twin Oaks with him, saying, "something important's gonna happen tonight, and you're in on it."